Murder of Ronil Singh

 Ronil Singh (April 6, 1985 – December 26, 2018) was a Fijian-born American police officer who was shot and killed on the morning of December 26, 2018, in Newman, California, by a driver he had pulled over on suspicion of driving while drunk.
-Paulo Mendoza, a 31-year-old Mexican illegal immigrant, was arrested three days later.
+Paulo Mendoza, a 31-year-old Mexican illegal alien, was arrested three days later.
 Prior to his arrest for the murder of Singh, Mendoza was found guilty of multiple offenses.

 Incident

 Singh grew up in the town of Naitata, Navua, Fiji.
 He emigrated to California in 2003 with his family.
 He attended police academy and joined the Newman, California Police Department in 2011.

-While working overtime on Christmas Day, Singh was shot by a motorist whom he had pulled over because he appeared to be driving under the influence of alcohol or drugs.
+While working on Christmas Day, Singh was shot by a motorist whom he had pulled over because he appeared to be driving under the influence of alcohol or drugs.

 The shooter drove off and was captured after a 55-hour manhunt.

 Suspect

-The accused murderer, a citizen of Mexico, was in the United States illegally, and had previously been charged with driving under the influence.
+The accused murderer, a citizen of Mexico, and had previously been charged with driving under the influence.
 He was wanted for failing to serve his sentence on two previous charges.

 Although the suspect had identified himself as Gustavo Arriaga Perez, his real name was Paulo Virgen Mendoza, born December 28, 1986.

 Stanislaus County Sheriff Adam Christianson stated that the suspect had twice been arrested for driving under the influence, and that he spoke openly about being affiliated with a gang.
 His first arrest, for a felony DUI with an injury to a man, was on August 14, 2011.
 He was arrested on a second misdemeanor DUI on June 5, 2014.
 A court sentenced him to serve five days in jail, and three years of probation for the 2011 DUI, as well as to enroll in a DUI program.
 However, he never showed up, and the warrant was still outstanding when he shot Singh four years later.

 The suspected shooter was scheduled to appear in court in January 2015 to be arraigned for his second DUI case, but court records reveal he never showed up.
 A warrant was then issued for his arrest.

 He appeared in court on January 2, 2019 and was charged with the murder of Officer Singh, although the trial was suspended temporarily for a mental health evaluation requested by his attorney.

 Mendoza was cleared by psychiatrists to stand trial on April 2, 2019.
 On April 11, 2019, Mendoza initially pled not guilty to the murder, but later pled guilty to first-degree murder as well as other special circumstances on a trial on November 5, 2020 as part of a plea deal to avoid the death penalty.
 He was sentenced to life without parole.